Abbas the Great: Reforming the army

 Abbas needed ten years to get his army into shape so that he could effectively confront his Ottoman and Uzbek enemies.
 During this period, the Uzbeks and the Ottomans took swaths of territory from Iran.
 He also used military reorganisation as another way of side-lining the Qizilbash.
 He created a standing army of many thousands of ghulams (always conscripted from ethnic Georgians and Circassians), and to a much lesser extent Iranians, to fight alongside the traditional, feudal force provided by the Qizilbash.
 The new army regiments' loyalty was to the Shah.
 The new army consisted of 10,000 to 15,000 cavalry or squires (conscripted Caucasian ghulams) armed with muskets and other weapons (then the largest cavalry in the world), a corps of musketeers, or tufangchiyan, (12,000 strong) and a corp of artillery, called tupchiyan (also 12,000 strong).
 In addition Abbas had a personal bodyguard, composed of Caucasian ghulams, that was increased to 3,000.
 This force amounted to about 40,000 soldiers paid for and beholden to the Shah.

 Abbas greatly increased the number of cannon at his disposal so that he could field 500 cannon in a single battle.
 Ruthless discipline was enforced and looting was severely punished.
 Abbas was also able to draw on military advice from a number of European envoys, particularly the English adventurers Sir Anthony Shirley and his brother Robert Shirley, who arrived in 1598 as envoys from the Earl of Essex on an unofficial mission to persuade Persia to enter into an anti-Ottoman alliance.

-From 1600 onwards, the Safavid statesman Allāhverdī Khan, in conjunction with Robert Shirley, undertook further reorganizations of the army, which led to a further increase in the number of ghulams to 25,000.
+From 1600 onwards, the Safavid statesman Allāhverdī Khan, in conjunction with Robert Shirley, undertook further reorganisations of the army, which led to a further increase in the number of ghulams to 25,000.

 Consolidation of the Empire

 During the 1590s, Abbas moved to depose the provincial rulers of Persia.
 He started with Khan Ahmad Khan, the ruler of Gilan, who had disobeyed Abbas' orders when he requested that Khan Ahmad Khan's daughter Yakhan Begum marry Abbas' son, Mohammad Baqer Mirza, since Khan Ahmad Khan had no male successor.
 Khan Ahmad Khan disagreed due to the age of his daughter.
 This resulted in a Safavid invasion of Gilan in 1591 under the leadership of one of Abbas' favourites, Farhad Khan Qaramanlu.
 In 1593–94, Jahangir III, the Paduspanid ruler of Nur, travelled to the court of the Abbas, where he handed over his domains to him, and spend the rest of his life on an estate at Saveh, which Abbas had given to him.
-In 1597, Abbas deposed the Khorshidi ruler of Lar.
+In 1597, Abbas deposed the Khorshidi ruler of Luristan.
 One year later, Jahangir IV, the Paduspanid ruler of Kojur, killed two prominent Safavid nobles during a festival in Qazvin.
 In response, in 1598 Abbas invaded his domains and besieged Kojur.
 Jahangir managed to flee, but was captured and killed by a pro-Safavid Paduspanid named Hasan Lavasani.